PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/magic/README.md

 | Tier #5 - Savant      |  2/2  | 1/3   |
 | Tier #6 - Adept*      |  1/1  | 1/1   |

-### Magical Aspects
+### Aspects

 There are two aspects to magic.
 The first is mana points.
 These are bought as a skill.
 A character with 5 ranks in Magic Power and a +10 stat bonus would have a total of 35 Mana Points [MP].
 You may not develop the Magic Power skill unless you have at least one tier in the Magic Gift talent.

 The second element is the actual spells and rituals known and have a base cost in MP and additional options that can scale the effects in different ways.
 You may not use a spell until you have sufficient ranks in that spell to meet the base cost and you may not put more MP into a spell than you have ranks in that spell.

-Every spell and ritual is developed individually.
+*Every spell and ritual is developed individually!*

 Many effects are dependent on the number of ranks known in the spell or ritual.